 When your doctor recommends that you see a specialist, we can help coordinate your medical records so the specialist will have all the relevant information they need to provide care and reduce unnecessary or repeat procedures when you get there.

-*Referrals are not required to receive behavioral health services, if you would like to see a Clinician please give our Behavioral Health office a call (907) 874-5000.
+*Referrals are not required to receive behavioral health services, if you would like to see a Clinician please call (907) 874-5000.

 Medical Clinic Referral Coordinator (907) 874-5030